Research Areas: Work and Occupations, Social Inequality, Labor Movements, Economic Sociology, Education, and Social Movements.

 In my dissertation I explore the effects of the unprecedented shift in the composition of faculty away from tenure-track positions and towards contingent faculty positions.
 Drawing on interviews with one hundred contingent faculty at public research universities, I uncover the hidden inequalities created by this shift, and the efforts of contingent faculty to combat these hidden inequalities through unions and social movements.
 These positions were historically designed for people who did not rely on the income from this job and viewed teaching as a hobby or side job, and this group still makes up a portion of contingent faculty.
 Recently, the media has drawn attention to a growing group of contingent faculty who are in these positions involuntarily and are struggling to survive.
 I draw attention to two additional groups that have often been ignored – those who are able to make ends meet due to being married to a high-earning spouse, but who are in these positions involuntarily and are dissatisfied with them, and those who chose these positions and remain in them despite struggling to make ends meet because they find their jobs so intrinsically rewarding.
 To capture these four groups and analyze the consequences of the transformation of higher education, I develop a typology of contingent faculty based on two dimensions: class location and job pathway.
 I argue that the shift towards contingent faculty has two major consequences: 1) the displacement of aspiring scholars who would like a tenure-track position but must accept a contingent one and 2) the exploitation of teachers who are willing to sacrifice quality of life to work in an intrinsically rewarding, teaching-focused job.
 This shift also creates inequalities both between contingent and tenure-track faculty and among the four different groups of contingent faculty.

 In my dissertation I analyze efforts by unions and social movements to improve these positions.
 I argue that the disparate experiences of these four groups of contingent faculty create barriers to solidarity and collective action, but when these can be overcome, unions and social movements can make important improvements to these jobs.
 I argue that it is also important for contingent faculty unions and social movements to gain the support of students and tenure-track faculty.
-The first article based on this dissertation research, titled “Teaching on Contract: Job Satisfaction Among Non-Tenure-Track Faculty,” which develops and explores my typology of contingent faculty, has been conditionally accepted at Research in the Sociology of Work.
+The first article based on this dissertation research, titled “Teaching on Contract: Job Satisfaction Among Non-Tenure-Track Faculty,” which develops and explores my typology of contingent faculty, is forthcoming in the journal Research in the Sociology of Work.
 I am currently preparing a second article, titled “Highly Educated and Dissatisfied: The Effects of Education and Comparison group on Contingent Faculty Job Satisfaction,” for submission to Work, Employment and Society.
 I am also currently writing a book manuscript on my dissertation, titled The Temporary University: Contingent Faculty and the Transformation of Higher Education.
 This book has garnered interest from several academic presses.

 Other Research: Precarious Work and Gender Inequality